Rowe2ry/Homework-HoriseonRefactor/README.md

 6. Updated all div references in the stylesheet to the appropriately updated container names that have semantic value.

-7. Truncated reduntant parent-child relationship selectors that end up targeting a single class anyway.
+7. Truncated redundant parent-child relationship selectors that end up targeting a single class anyway.